A Student Day at ‘Hamilton’

 By Don Adkins, Managing Editor, May 31, 2018

 As the mega-hit Hamilton approaches its third year anniversary since opening on Broadway (after its sold-out run at the Public Theater), we took the opportunity of checking in on the production to see yet another side of how its success has been benefiting the lives of thousands of high school students from the New York City metropolitan area.
 With all the preliminary buzz and resounding acclaim the production immediately received upon taking stage, the producers embraced the concept early on of ‘paying it forward’ with the establishment of the Hamilton Education Program, which was announced on October 27, 2015.
+A Student Day at Hamilton on Broadway was born!

 This initiative was the brainchild of producer Jeffrey Seller together with the work’s creator, Lin-Manuel Miranda, The Rockefeller Foundation, the NYC Department of Education and the Gilder Lehrman Institute of American History.
 Mr. Seller was quoted as saying after the first exclusive school matinee performance on April 13, 2016 “Today, one of our greatest dreams for Hamilton came true – sharing this musical with 1,300 high school students whose participation in the study program and reactions to the performance were unlike anything we’ve experienced before.
 We look forward to building on this educational program all over America.”